ParsaHejabi/PHP-SMSSender/README.md

 ```
 localhost:8000/digi/src/View
 ```
-**Important note:** to use the report page you have to Enable `Cross-Origin Resource Sharing` in your browser. for example in Chrome you can download `Allow-Control-Allow-Origin: *` extension or use [this link](https://enable-cors.org/).
+**Important note:** to use the report page you have to Enable `Cross-Origin Resource Sharing` in your browser and Server `.conf` files. for example in Chrome you can download `Allow-Control-Allow-Origin: *` extension or use [this link](https://enable-cors.org/).